It’s really never too early – or too late – to do retirement planning.

 - You can deed a personal residence – including a vacation home – to Humboldt subject to a retained life estate.
 This arrangement enables you (or you and your spouse) to continue living in your home or using your property as long as you wish.
 The older you are, the larger the immediate income tax charitable deduction you receive.

-- If you are age 70-1/2 or older, you can make an IRA charitable rollover to Humboldt directly from your traditional or Roth IRA.
-Such a distribution will satisfy your annual minimum required distribution and permit a tax-free gift of up to $100,000 to Humboldt.
-Separately, drawing on assets in an IRA or a qualified retirement plan to make current gifts to Humboldt can sometimes make sense for anyone over age 59-1/2, although careful planning is required.
+- If you are age 70½ or older, you can make a Qualified Charitable Distribution (QCD), also known as a charitable IRA rollover, to Humboldt directly from your traditional or Roth IRA of up to $100,000 per year, and the gift will not be counted in your income.
+Once you are 72 or older a QCD will satisfy your annual minimum required distribution and permit a tax-free gift of up to $100,000 to Humboldt.
+Separately, drawing on assets in an IRA or a qualified retirement plan to make current gifts to Humboldt can sometimes make sense for anyone over age 59½, although careful planning is required.

 If you have any questions, please contact us: